Here’s Why Bipolar Screening Tests May Be Helpful For You

 The Mood Disorder Questionnaire and other self-report tools

 If you are not currently in a position to consult a doctor or mental health professional, you may be able to use a self-report assessment to determine whether to pursue treatment.
-It is important to note that the results of these tests are not generally meant to serve as a formal diagnosis.
-Rather, they seek to support and validate the symptomatic experience of those who may be experiencing bipolar disorder-related symptoms, possibly prompting them to seek formal support.
+It is important to note that the results of these tests are not meant to serve as a formal diagnosis.
+Rather, they seek to support and validate the symptomatic experience of those who may be living with bipolar disorder-related symptoms, possibly prompting them to seek formal support.

-Due to the lifelong nature of bipolar disorder, it can be extremely helpful to get a screening test if you believe you are experiencing symptoms.
+Due to the lifelong nature of bipolar disorder, it may be helpful to get a screening test if you believe you are experiencing symptoms.
 Being properly screened for bipolar disorder can often serve as the first step in developing an effective treatment plan, addressing mental health concerns, and achieving a higher quality of life.

 iStock